AzizAkturin/AzizAkturin/README.md

 ## Hello:

-I'm Aziz, a software engineer pursuing CS and Math at the University of Oregon.
+I'm Aziz, a software engineer pursuing CS and Math at the University of Oregon. dfs

 Math + Computer Science @ University of Oregon • Builder • Hackathons • Blockchain • Protein Engineering & Synthetic Biology